 PCC is committed to creating and fostering a learning and working environment based on open communication and mutual respect.
 If you believe you have encountered sexual harassment, sexual misconduct, sexual assault, or discrimination based on race, color, religion, age, national origin, veteran status, sex, sexual orientation, gender identity, or disability please contact the Office of Equity and Inclusion at (971) 722-5840 or firstname.lastname@example.org.

 Sample statement: The Student Rights and Responsibilities Handbook [www.pcc.edu/about/policy/student-rights/] establishes students' freedoms and protections as well as expectations of appropriate behavior and ethical academic work.
-The Handbook includes items such as the Policy on Student Rights, the Policy on Student Conduct, and the Academic Integrity Policy.
+The Handbook includes items such as the Policy on Student Rights, and the Student Code of Conduct Policy and Procedures.

 - Flexibility statement

-Sample statement: The instructor reserves the right to revise the class calendar, modify content, and/or substitute assignments in response to institutional, weather, or class situations.
+Sample statement: The instructor may revise the class calendar, modify content, and/or substitute assignments in response to institutional, weather, or class situations.

 - Sanctuary College statement must include at least the following text: